 Treleaven Wines is a bigger operation with live music and a small café.
 Bright Leaf Vineyard is the more scenic choice.
 The boutique winery has 14 acres planted on a hill overlooking Cayuga Lake.

 Beyond Harriet Tubman’s Legacy in Central New York

-If you have another day, explore progressive activism in the Sherwood Equal Rights Historic District not far from Auburn.
+Explore progressive activism in the Sherwood Equal Rights Historic District not far from Auburn.
 The main site for visitors is the Howland Stone Store Museum, a cobblestone general store built in 1837 by the family of suffragist Emily Howland.
 Read about her contributions as an abolitionist and educator.
 Upstairs, peruse Ms. Howland’s remarkable collection of travel memorabilia and souvenirs from her many international journeys.

 After #Tubman200 Keep Going

-Of course, we will celebrate Harriet Tubman long past her bicentennial year.
+We celebrate Harriet Tubman long past her bicentennial year.
 Syracuse University has been excavating the Tubman Home and land for decades, uncovering nearly 70,000 artifacts related to her life.
 Scholars are working to understand their significance.

 Go now.
 Go again.
 Keep going.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.